Nevada Licensing Requirements for Audiology and Speech-Language Pathology

-The Board shall issue a temporary license to persons licensed in another state upon application and payment of the fee who meet all requirements for licensure in this state except for passing the examination; such license is valid until the Board publishes the results of the next exam.
+The Board shall issue a temporary license to persons licensed in another state upon application and payment of the fee, who meet all requirements for licensure in Nevada except for passing the examination; such license is valid until the Board publishes the results of the next exam.

 Fifteen hours of continuing education are required each renewal cycle.
 Excess credits may not be carried over from one renewal period to another.

 Nevada does not currently regulate telepractice.
 For information on states that do regulate telepractice, visit State Telepractice Requirements.

 Board of Examiners for Audiology and Speech Pathology